Nigeria: Political power broker Bola Tinubu declares presidential ambition | DW | 13.01.2022

 One of the country's most powerful political figures, Tinubu is also thought to be one of the richest people in Nigeria, Africa's largest economy and most populous nation.

-But Tinubu still faces nomination by his party amid speculation that Vice President Yemi Osinbajo may also seek the APC's backing as presidential candidate.
+But Tinubu still faces nomination by his party amid speculation that Vice President Yemi Osinbajo may also seek the the party's backing as presidential candidate.

-His critics, however, are suspicious of the unknown sources of Tinubu's vast wealth and his reputation as a political "godfather", who uses his power and influence to win support for preferred candidates.
+His critics, however, are suspicious of the unknown sources of Tinubu's vast wealth, as well as his reputation as a political "godfather," who uses his power and influence to win support for preferred candidates.

-Even if his age is correct, in a country where half of the registered voters are between 18 and 35, young people hoping for change may prefer a younger candidate as the successor of 79-year-old Buhari.
+Even if his age is correct, in a country where half of registered voters are between 18 and 35, young people hoping for change may prefer a younger candidate as the successor to 79-year-old Buhari.

-An accountant with a a US university degree, Tinubu worked at major firms, including as an executive at Mobil Oil Nigeria before winning a senate seat in 1992.
+An accountant with a degree from a university in the United States, Tinubu worked at major firms, including as an executive at Mobil Oil Nigeria, before winning a senate seat in 1992.

 But this first foray into politics was brief.
 After running afoul of Nigeria's military government for his involvement in the pro-democracy National Democratic Coalition, Tinubu fled into exile.

-He returned in 1998 upon the death of Nigeria's military leader Sani Abacha and headed straight back into politics.
+Upon the death of Nigeria's military leader Sani Abacha, he returned in 1998, heading straight back into politics.

 From 1999 to 2007, he won two back-to-back terms as governor of Lagos State, which encompasses most of the city of Lagos.

-As governor of Lagos State, Bola Tinubu is hailed for reforms that improved infrastructure and civil service
+As governor of Lagos State, Bola Tinubu has been hailed for reforms that improved infrastructure and civil service

-Back then, the country's commercial capital, with a population of some 13 million people, was crippled by crime and corruption and was sinking under the weight of unchecked population growth, traffic and trash.
+At that time, the country's commercial capital — with its population of some 13 million people — was crippled by crime and corruption, and was sinking under the weight of unchecked population growth, traffic and trash.

 Both his lovers and haters agree that during Tinubu's tenure, Lagos scrubbed up dramatically, transforming into a modern city.